cmu-05-499/cmu-05-499.github.io/docs/projects/P6/1_final_presentation.md

 - Your presentation is worth 60 points.
 - Your time answering questions posed by the instructors is worth 10 points.

-Your deliverable for this project is a PDF printout of your slides.
+Your deliverable for this project is a PDF of your slides.
 Submit this to Gradescope as P6A by the beginning of class on Tuesday, December 3, 11:00am.

 !!! warning "IRB Compliance"
     Do not share any personally-identifying information about any study participants who evaluated web sites or applications.